12 Ways to Save at Christmas + Free Christmas Budget Planner

 7. Look for Bargains

 It seems that stores are permanently on sale these days.
 Even before Christmas, there are plenty of sales and bargains to be had.
-And with online stores, there’s no need to pay full retail price ever again.
+And with online stores, there’s no need to pay full retail price (I know, it’s a bit of a catch 22 when we want to keep small business open, but don’t want to pay the prices).

-Signing up to store emails can be advantageous at this time of the year, so you can be notified of specials.
-Unsubscribe after Christmas to avoid the temptation to buy the stuff you don’t need.
+Signing up to store emails can be advantageous at this time of the year, to be notified of specials.
+I like to unsubscribe after Christmas to avoid the temptation to buy the stuff I don’t need.

-These store emails can also help you find last-minute bargains, although coming from someone who worked in retail at Christmas, last-minute shopping is often a recipe for family stress and arguments – just another reason to plan early.
+These store emails can also help you find last-minute bargains, although coming from someone who worked in retail at Christmas (in the Christmas trim and toy departments – I’m still recovering), last-minute shopping is often a recipe for family stress and arguments – another reason to plan early.

 8. Kris Kringle Christmas